Wertzui123/Rewards/README.md

 # Features
   **This plugin has some nice features**
 <br>
-  <br>-Mostly everting can be edited throught the config
+  <br>-Mostly everting can be edited throught the configs
   <br>-Custom messages
   <br>-Rewards can be only claimed after a waiting periode or with the bypass permission
   <br>-Command is editable throught the config
-  <br>-Multiple Commands
-  <br>-Fast and free Support
+  <br>-Multiple commands to run on /reward
-  <br>-Config Updater
+  <br>-Config updater
   <br>-And so on...
   <br>

 # Ideas and Questions
-You have a question or an idea?
-Then send it in my <a herf="https://discord.gg/eGhZGtF">discord</a> or create an issue.
+Do you have a question or an idea?
+Then send it in my <a herf="https://discord.gg/eGhZGtF">discord</a> or create an <a href="https://github.com/Wertzui123/Rewards/issues/new">issue</a>.

 # License
 The license of Rewards can be found here